cisagov/ScubaGear/Testing/Readme.md

 "Pester is a testing and mocking framework for PowerShell." ([Pester Quick Start](https://pester.dev/docs/quick-start))

-On your Windows development system, install an updated Pester module by running the following command as an administrator:
+On your Windows development system, install an updated Pester module by running the following command from the root of the ScubaGear directory (viz.
+C:\UserN\ScubaGear\\):

 ```
 Install-Module -Name Pester -Force -SkipPublisherCheck